AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/07/page02.md

      Keep in mind that K-Means Clustering does not label clusters automatically.
 It is up to the human analyst to interpret the patterns and decide what each group represents.

+## Review

+In this lab, you have completed the following tasks:

+- Set Up the Azure ML Workspace
+- Created a Preprocessing Pipeline
+- Added the Dataset to Your Pipeline Canvas
+- Clonned our Preprocessing Pipeline
+- Classification in Azure (Supervised)
+- Run the Supervised Pipeline
+- Clustering in Azure (Unsupervised)
+- Evaluated the Models

+## You have successfully completed the lab